1961 Goldsboro B-52 crash: Accident

 The aircraft, a B-52G, was based at Seymour Johnson Air Force Base in Goldsboro, and part of the Strategic Air Command's airborne alert mission known as "Cover All" (a predecessor to Operation Chrome Dome), which involved a continuous flow of staggered, nuclear-armed bombers on a "ladder" route into the Canadian Arctic and back.
 (Note: An internal SAC history for 1961 noted that, "From a modest beginning in September 1958, with one bomb wing launching a combat ready B-52 every six hours, SAC's airborne alert indoctrination program had increased to 11 wings launching a total of 12 sorties per day by late 1962."
-The "Cover All" (as the internal SAC documents refer to it) operation doubled the previous number of sorties, bringing it up to 12 per day, flying on a "ladder" route "resembling giant north-south loops stretching from the US north into the Canadian Arctic," and began on 15 January 1961.
-Problems emerged in this arrangement, however, as simply adding more flights to the same route would make it crowded and "jeopardize flight safety," and if the of flights climbed to 1/16th of the total force it would constitute a "safety hazard."
+The "Cover All" (as the internal SAC documents refer to it) operation doubled the previous number of sorties, bringing it up to 12 per day, flying on a "ladder" route "resembling giant north-south loops stretching from the US north into the Canadian Arctic", and began on 15January 1961.
+Problems emerged in this arrangement, however, as simply adding more flights to the same route would make it crowded and "jeopardize flight safety," and if the flights climbed to 1/16th of the total force it would constitute a "safety hazard."
 As a result, a new "bomber stream airborne alert concept known as 'Chrome Dome'", which used two routes (one circumnavigating Canada, the other on a route from the Atlantic and Mediterranean), was developed.
-While it was pending approval, three other airborne alert "indoctrination training" operations were implemented after "Cover All" ended on 31 March 1961: "Clear Road" (1 April–30 June), "Keen Axe" (1 July–30 September), and "Wire Brush" (1 October–5 November).
-"Chrome Dome" began on 6 November.)
+While it was pending approval, three other airborne alert "indoctrination training" operations were implemented after "Cover All" ended on 31March 1961: "Clear Road" (1April–30June), "Keen Axe" (1July–30September), and "Wire Brush" (1October–5November).
+"Chrome Dome" began on 6November.)

-Around midnight on 23–24 January 1961, the bomber had a rendezvous with a tanker for aerial refueling.
+Around midnight on 23–24January 1961, the bomber had a rendezvous with a tanker for aerial refueling.
 During the hook-up, the tanker crew advised the B-52 aircraft commander, Major Walter Scott Tulloch, that his B-52 had a fuel leak in the right wing.
 The refueling was aborted, and ground control was notified of the problem.
 The B-52 was directed to assume a holding pattern off the coast until the majority of fuel was consumed.
 However, when it reached its assigned position, the pilot reported that the leak had worsened and that 37000 lbs of fuel had been lost in three minutes.
 The aircraft was immediately directed to return and land at Seymour Johnson Air Force Base.